describo/documentation/src/guide/tour.md

         image: "./images/tour/desktop4.png",
     },
     {
         text: `Entities can be created directly.
-'Spatial Coverge' is expecting an entity of type place and describo provides controls to create a new entity.
+'Spatial Coverage' is expecting an entity of type place and describo provides controls to create a new entity.
 In this case, we are creating an entity of type place with the name 'Somewhere'.`,
         image: "./images/tour/desktop5.png",
     },